signalwire/digital_employees/server/Node_Examples/AI_Calendar_Demo/README.md

 1. Clone the repository to your local machine.
 2. Go to ./server/Node_Examples/AI_Calendar_Demo/
-3. Set up your environment variables by creating a .env file and adding the required configurations (refer to .env.example for reference).
+3. Set up your environment variables by creating a .env file and adding the required configurations (refer to the .env.example for reference).
 4. Run the application using node app.js.
 5. Access the application through your preferred web browser.

 ## Configuration

-1. Open http://localhost:3000/login  and select your google accout and click on continue to update google OAuth tokens in database
+1. Open http://localhost:3000/login  select your Google account and click on continue to update Google OAuth tokens in the database
-2. copy Ngrok URL from console and open your Signalwire space and click on Phone number tab
+2. copy the Ngrok URL from the console open your Signalwire space and click on the Phone number tab
-3. Click on Phone number to configure SWML script URL
+3. Click on the Phone number to configure the SWML script URL
-4. Click on edit settings and change * ACCEPT INCOMING CALLS AS drop down to Voice calls and * HANDLE CALLS USING a SWML Script
+4. Click on edit settings and change the `* ACCEPT INCOMING CALLS AS` drop down to Voice calls and `* HANDLE CALLS USING` a SWML Script
-5. Place your Ngrok ULR along with path like https://abc.ngrok-free.app/main_webhook and click on Save button
+5. Place your Ngrok ULR along with a path like https://abc.ngrok-free.app/main_webhook and click on the Save button
-6. Now make call to your signalwire number to create goole calende event
+6. Now make the call to your signalwire number to create a Google Calendar event